termsurf/text.js/note/tokenization.md

 | **CRF (ML-Based)**            | ✅ Yes               | ⚠️ Needs training data     | ✅ Moderate            |
 | **BERT/GPT Sentence Scoring** | ✅ Yes               | ✅ Yes                     | 🔥 High                |
 | **Discourse-Aware Models**    | ✅ Yes               | ✅ Yes                     | 🔥🔥 Very High         |

+## Problem: Data Structure for Terms

+### How to Query for Terms when Input is Messy?

+Say I have a bunch of "terms" from a dictionary, in a particular language like English, Tibetan, Chinese, or whatever.

+For each language, there are let's say 1 million terms.

+How should I create a data structure such that I can take user input, which could could be a full sentence, where words could be misspelled (several extra characters added, junk text surrounding word, or characters changed or missing, etc.), and efficiently tokenize the input into terms, using the dictionary?

+At first thought, I thought about using a Trie to store the terms, but this would probably be hard to traverse if the user input was misspelled or had junk around it.
+So not sure how to best approach this in practice.

+#### Summary

+- **Fast Exact Matching:** HashSet/Trie
+- **Fuzzy Matching:** BK-tree (Burkhard-Keller Tree), LSH (Locality-Sensitive Hashing), n-grams, Soundex
+- **Optimized Search:** Precompute n-gram indices, cache common typos
+- **Ranking Strategy:** Edit distance, frequency, context